puzzle/ops-techlab-rancher/labs/21_provision.md

 ## Lab 2.1: Provision a new Kubernetes cluster

-In this lab we are going to provision a new [Custom Cluster](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/custom-clusters/) managed by the previously installed Rancher Control Plane
+In this lab we are going to provision a new [Custom Cluster](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/custom-clusters/) managed by the previously installed Rancher Control Plane.

 ### Add Cluster